Chiaverini will attend the fifth-annual NFL and NCAA Coaches Academy on Feb. 20-22 in Louisville

-An NFL veteran and fifth-round draft pick out of the University of Colorado in 1999's NFL Draft, Chiaverni begins his second season at Texas Tech as the special teams coordinator and outside receivers coach.
+• An NFL veteran and fifth-round draft pick out of the University of Colorado in the 1999 NFL Draft, Chiaverni begins his second season at Texas Tech as the special teams coordinator and outside receivers coach.

-He holds a degree in communications from Colorado and a master's degree in human performance and sport sciences from the University of New Mexico Highlands.
-He and his wife Shannon have two children, Curtis and Kaylie and their hometown is Corona California.
+• Chiaverini, a native of Corona, California, holds a degree in communications from Colorado and a master's degree in human performance and sport sciences from the University of New Mexico Highlands.
+He and his wife Shannon have two children, Curtis and Kaylie.